AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleClassLibType/Insert_1.md

 RoleClassLibType.Insert Method (Int32, CAEXWrapper)
 ===================================================
-AutomationML 2.1 APIInserts the specified CAEX object in it's associated sequence at the given position.
+Inserts the specified CAEX object in it's associated sequence at the given position.
 The RoleClassLibType defines the [RoleClass][1] sequence.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)